 Note that unlike the latter two, capsaicin is virtually insoluble in water, so washing your mouth after you bite more than you can chew is rather ineffective.
-It is, however, readily dissolved in fats or ethanol, so a glass of milk (which is essentially an emulsion of butter in water) or a shot of liquor would make you feel better almost instantly.
+It is, however, readily dissolved in fats or ethanol, so a glass of non-skim milk or a shot of liquor would make you feel better almost instantly.

 There are innumerable brands of hot sauce out there with names like Torch, Hell's Breath, and the like.
 Most are the same sauce - as in made at the same time using the same recipe and by the same manufacturer.
 This naturally hasn't stopped hot sauce aficionados from getting into huge fights over which is the best.

 There are several real-life hot "sauces" that aren't actually sauces at all.
 Many manufacturers whose hot "sauces" skirt the upper limits of the Scoville scale advertise special "pure capsaicin hot sauces" that are actually made of pure capsaicin that has been diluted with vegetable oil.
 However, such "sauces" are lethally toxic and thus are not intended for actual human consumption.
 They are novelty collector's items, not actual condiments, and thus only technically qualify as examples of this trope.

 A restaurant in Tallahassee, Florida, was once shut down by the Leon County Health Department on charges of toxic chemical contamination (and the owner cited for Reckless Endangerment) after they began featuring food that had been "spiced up" with one of these additives.
 These things will kill you if you ingest too much of them.